Oceanside, CA: Housing Costs and Economic Analysis for 2024

 Get Free QuotesFrequently Asked Questions

-The median home value in Oceanside is $702,000, while the Zillow Home Value Index (ZHVI) is currently $862,431.
-This gap highlights the premium pricing for newer or high-demand properties in the area.
+The median home value is $702,000, while the Zillow Home Value Index is $862,431.
+This difference highlights the current competitive nature and market appreciation within the city.